glouppe/proj0016-big-data-project/lecture1.md

 - To what do I compare?
 - What are the conclusions?
 - Is this convincing?
-- Does this corroborate with previous studies?
+- Does this corroborate with previous studies or intuition?

 ---